 Click HERE to watch the segment, then check my FREE MOVIE PASSES page to see if there are any left to see John Hamm in Tag.
 I’m still so jealous that Jane McGarry got to TOUCH him!

 Here’s the latest “Julie Says So” MOVIE MINUTE, featuring reviews for Ocean’s 8 and Hereditary.
 I’ve also got the TOP 5 MOVIES to see now, the HOTTEST NEW TRAILER OF THE WEEK, and I’m always getting more Freebies for the FREE MOVIE PASSES page.

-“Mister Rogers’ message never changed.
+Unfortunately, I didn’t get to see all the movies this week, so click HERE to see what critics thought of Ocean’s 8, HERE to see what they thought of Hotel Artemis, and HERE to read about Won’t You Be My Neighbor.
+My buddy Kristin Lonergan got FREE PASSES to see the Fred Rogers documentary from my website, and wrote this review: “Mister Rogers’ message never changed.
 No matter the decade, no matter the daily news headline, Mister Rogers was true to the belief that each one of us is special.
 We each hold the power of love and to be loved, no matter what.
 You can see it on the faces of those who knew him best, he walked the walk.
 You can’t help feel hopeful and completely capable after you see this documentary.
 He was universally kind and genuine.”

 Dang it, I need to see that movie!
 Please watch the MOVIE MINUTE below and subscribe to my YouTube channel.
 My kids still pick on me for having so few subscribers!